Search

 • Healthy eating isn’t about “good” and “bad” foods or restrictive diets.
 It’s about making small changes that you can continue long term.

-• Use our recipes, and dinner plans, and resources to easily include heart healthy foods.
+• Use our recipes, dinner plans, and resources to easily include heart healthy foods.

-Our heart healthy eating pattern is based on a combination of foods, chosen regularly, over time.
+Our heart-healthy eating pattern is based on a combination of foods, chosen regularly, over time.
 It includes a wide variety of foods, is rich in wholegrains, fibre, vitamins, minerals and healthy fats, and naturally low in unhealthy fats, salt and added sugar.
+Eating this way can help improve heart health and lower your risk of developing heart disease by reducing risks like high blood pressure and high cholesterol.

 A range of fresh fruits, vegetables, breads and legumes